 With over 75 million Americans between the ages of 18 and 34, millennials have surpassed baby boomers as America's largest generation.
 Despite this extraordinary promise, young adults across racial, educational, and economic lines face one of the worst labor markets in over a generation, undercutting their long-term economic mobility.
-There are major gaps in educational attainment and economic mobility between young people of color and whites.
-Low-income young people of color are particularly vulnerable.
+There are major gaps in educational attainment and economic mobility between young people of color are particularly vulnerable.
 Public resources have been systemically divested from pathways to opportunity for low-income communities.
 Moreover, millennials are coming of age in a period of mass incarceration; deadly interactions with law enforcement are becoming more visible; and resentment toward immigrants is being rapidly normalized.